jimbateson/jamesbateson.co.uk/src/journal/a-year-in-running-2020.md

 ---
 This year, running has been a real savior and comfort for me.
 Unfortunately ending with a slight injury, I thought I would quickly jot down what I have/haven't achieved and set some initial goals for 2021.

-First things first, having done my last run for this year due to a slight niggle, here is my year in a few stats.
+First things first, having done my last run for this year, here is my year in a few stats.

 * Distance: 1,951.8km
 * Time: 155h 19m